 Step 2: Consider your options.
 If your event is effected by a government mandate, you essentially have a just a few options moving forward:

-- Reschedule your wedding date – just move it all over to a date that won’t give you anxiety.
+- Reschedule your wedding date – move it all over to a date that won’t give you anxiety; however, be sure to review all of your vendor contracts to be sure this is an option you have.
+This will require work, and it might come at a financial cost.

 - Keep your current wedding date for your ceremony, significantly lower the guest list, and do something like a living room or back-yard ceremony.
 Then reschedule the reception for a later date.
-Please note: professional photographers are considered **non-essential** businesses, so we can’t promise that we can photograph these smaller ceremonies – but at least you can still get married!
+You can always have a party in the future!

 We KNOW it’s hard, but have you ever heard a wedding story that didn’t come with some kind of nutty challenge?